-The most common function in Excel would most likely be the SUM function, but our vote is that the IF function is definitely the most useful function in Excel.
+The most common function in Excel would most likely be the SUM function, but our vote is that the excel IF function is definitely the most useful.
 This tutorial explains how to use the IF function and how this can become an integral part to simplifying your formula editing.

 ‘IF’ is a logical function that allows for two (or more) possible outcomes.
 It is used to check the condition of a returned value and provide one value for a TRUE condition and another value for a FALSE condition.

-Let’s have a look at a basic IF function in operation:
+Let’s have a look at a basic Excel IF function in operation:

 Displayed in the example below, is the monthly sales figures of 9 sale agents working at Alpheius Global Enterprises.
 They were given a target of $34,000 and anyone who has achieved that target will be given a commission of 5% on their sales.

 In this example, we can use the IF Function to see which employees have reached their monthly sales targets.

 If the IF function is TRUE then those employees who have met their monthly sales targets will be awarded 5% commission.

 However, if the argument is FALSE, they have not reached their sales targets and will receive 0% commission.

 - To calculate, click in the cell D7 where we want our function to calculate commission of our first employee.

 - Then click on Insert Function command in the Formula Tab and find ‘IF’ Function.
 Click OK.